 Legal structure

-Meanwhile, in an apartment, there is no ownership structure for the tenants, the entire building belongs to one landlord, and occupancy is based on a lease agreement governed by the Civil Code’s residential lease provisions and the Tribunal administratif du logement (TAL).
+In an apartment, there is no ownership structure for the tenants, the entire building belongs to one landlord, and occupancy is based on a lease agreement governed by the Civil Code’s residential lease provisions and the Tribunal administratif du logement (TAL).

 Who maintains the building?